briandailey/biketowork.us/README.md

 - the Django [messages framework](https://docs.djangoproject.com/en/dev/ref/contrib/messages/) should help us out here!
 - We need to add the message to the view, and then make sure we display messages in the base template (feda13c)

+### Bells & Whistles

+- We can do a few more things to make it a little nicer.
+    - Show a link to the 'new' page (17689e5)
+    - Use django.contrib.humanize to put a nice timestamp on recent rides (781976c)

 ### Production Deployment Patterns